 The final step in threat modeling is to develop mitigation strategies for the identified risks.
 This involves implementing controls and countermeasures that can help prevent or minimize the impact of potential attacks.
 Testers should consider technical and non-technical controls, such as secure coding practices or employee training programs.

 During this step, it is important to consider a layered approach to security.
 This means implementing multiple controls that work together to provide a strong defense.
 For example, in addition to secure coding practices, testers may implement network firewalls, intrusion detection systems, and access control mechanisms.
-By implementing a combination of controls, testers can create a more resilient system that can better withstand attacks.
+By implementing a combination of controls, testers can create a more resilient system to withstand attacks better.

 Techniques in Threat Modeling